azanium/eth_parser/README.md

 # Ethereum Transaction Parser

-A Go-based service for parsing and tracking Ethereum transactions with real-time block monitoring capabilities.
+A Go-based service for parsing and tracking Ethereum transactions .

 ## Overview

 This service provides a robust interface for monitoring and tracking Ethereum blockchain transactions.
-It offers real-time block monitoring, address subscription, and transaction history retrieval capabilities through a RESTful API.

-### Key Features

-- Real-time block monitoring
-- Thread-safe transaction storage
-- Concurrent transaction processing
-- RESTful API interface
-- In-memory transaction storage
-- ERC20 transfer tracking
-- Comprehensive error handling

 ## Getting Started